VMware Blast Extreme Display Protocol in VMware HorizonVMware Horizon 7 version 7.10 and later

-- Simple management with Windows Group Policy or Horizon 7 Smart Policies included with VMware User Environment Manager™ 9.1 or later.
+- Flexibility with regard to configuration methods, which include using Windows Group Policy or Horizon Smart Policies included with VMware Dynamic Environment Manager™.

 - Option to simplify setup, including opening only one port (TCP 443) on front-end firewalls when VMware Unified Access Gateway™ is used as the secure gateway.

 For a detailed list of Blast Extreme features, see the VMware Blast Extreme topic in the VMware Horizon Architecture Planning guide.